 The auction will take place under the supervision of a legal representative in the form of a bailiff.
 If you do not agree with the manner in which the auction is conducted, a decision will be made by a judicial officer.
 In extreme cases, the courts of Antwerp will rule.
 The language of the court is Dutch.

-Employees of Sylvie's are allowed to bid live in the auction room and via the Sylvie's app under the same conditions as all other bidders.
+Employees of Sylvie's are allowed to bid live in the auction room (sitting at the front and visible to all) and via the Sylvie's app under the same conditions as all other bidders.
 Sylvie's will only accept maximum bids if they are placed within the first 5 days after publication of the online catalogue.
-Bids that come in later will not be taken into account by the auctioneer.
+Maximum bids that come in later will not be taken into account by the auctioneer.

 All verbal agreements not confirmed in writing by Sylvie's Wine Auctions, are deemed to not exist.

-During the auction, other languages may be spoken as well as Dutch.
+English is spoken during the auction if the auction takes place at least with the Sylvie's app switched on.
+Explanations can also be given in other languages during the auction.
 Several languages are used on the website.
 Sylvie's undertakes to translate as accurately as possible from Dutch.
 However, in case of disagreement, only the text in Dutch is valid under law.

 If bids do not reach the auction room as a result of power, system or technical failures, Sylvie's shall not be obliged to compensate any loss.